jddunn/tenets/README.md

 > **Coverage note:** Measures core modules (distiller, ranking, MCP, CLI, models).
 Optional features (viz, language analyzers) are excluded.

-**tenets** is a **100% local MCP server** for AI coding assistants.
+**tenets** is an MCP server for AI coding assistants.
 It solves two critical problems:

 1. **Intelligent Code Context** — Finds, ranks, and aggregates the most relevant code using NLP (BM25, TF-IDF, import centrality, git signals).
 No more manual file hunting.

 2. **Automatic Guiding Principles** — Injects your tenets (coding standards, architecture rules, security requirements) into every prompt automatically.
 Prevents context drift in long conversations.

-Integrates natively with **Cursor, Claude Desktop, Windsurf** via Model Context Protocol.
-Also ships a CLI and Python library.
+Integrates natively with **Cursor, Claude Desktop, Windsurf, VS Code** via Model Context Protocol.
+Also ships a CLI and Python library. **100% local processing** — no API costs, no data leaving your machine.

 ## What is tenets?